[Essential for working adults!] Become a text communication master!

 "Thank you for contacting us"

-This is a technique that can be used with colleagues as well.
+This is a technique that can also be used with colleagues.

-"Skill" may sound very shrewd, but I think it's good to make it a habit.
+The word "technique" might sound a bit cunning, but I think it's good to make it a habit.

-Whether it's a customer or a member of the company, when you feel someone is being considerate to you or when they take some kind of action,
+Regardless of whether it's a customer or a colleague, when you feel someone has shown you consideration or taken some kind of action,

 be sure to say "thank you"!